-Student Council
+School Leadership Student Council

 Each School Leadership cohort (LPP and ExSL) will elect two student council representatives.
 (In the ExSL Track, new cohort representatives will be elected for the second year.)
-Each year, these six Student Council Representatives serve as cohort leaders and are responsible for:
+Each year, these six Student Council Representatives serve as cohort leaders and serve together on the School Leadership Student Council.
+This council is responsible for:

-- representing the needs and interests of the cohort to the program committee - facilitating clear and effective feedback and communication between the program committee and cohort - helping to organize student socials and activities.
+- representing the needs and interests of the cohort to the program committee - facilitating clear and effective feedback and communication between the program committee and cohort - providing news, information and announcements about students and internships for the School Leadership Program newsletter - helping to organize student socials and activities.

 Student Council Representatives are also invited to participate in School Leadership Advisory Board meetings.
 A student from each of LPP and ExSL will be invited to represent their cohorts at the BYU Graduate Council.
-Student Council meetings are scheduled based on the needs of the program and/or cohort.
+Student Council meetings are scheduled based on the needs of the program, cohorts and student council members.